sertel/koika/CONTRIBUTING.md

 ## Before submitting a pull request

 Run the tests to check if your changes broke anything.
-You will do everyone the biggest favour if you run the continuous integration runner to build and test Kôika, which assumes that you have the [Nix](https://nixos.org/download) Package Manager installed.
+You will do everyone the biggest favour if you run the continuous integration runner to build and test Kôika.
+This assumes that you have the [Nix](https://nixos.org/download) Package Manager installed with the support for flakes enabled.
 Suppose Nix is set up correctly, you just run:

 ```sh